 Laura Cha was appointed a Non-Executive Director of Unilever in May 2013.
-She is also a member of Unilever’s Corporate Responsibility Committee and the Nominating and Corporate Governance Committee.
+She is a member of Unilever’s Nominating and Corporate Governance Committee.

 Laura is a non-official member of the Executive Council of Hong Kong Special Administrative Region.
-She is an independent non-executive director of HSBC Holdings plc and China Telecom Corporation Limited, as well as non-executive deputy chairman of The Hong Kong and Shanghai Banking Corporation, the Asia Pacific subsidiary of HSBC Holdings plc.
-She is also a senior international advisor for Foundation Asset Management AB and a Hong Kong delegate to the 12th National People’s Congress of China.
+She is an independent non-executive director of HSBC Holdings plc and chairman of the Hong Kong Exchanges and Clearing Ltd. She is also non-executive deputy chairman of The Hong Kong and Shanghai Banking Corporation (the Asia Pacific subsidiary of HSBC Holdings plc) and a senior international advisor for Foundation Asset Management AB.

 Laura was educated in the US with a BA from the University of Wisconsin and a JD (Juris Doctorate) degree from the University of Santa Clara.